Key information

 These course-related costs aren’t included in the tuition fees.
 So you’ll need to budget for them when you plan your spending.

-You can borrow most of these from the Library.
-If you buy these, they may cost up to £60 each.
+When you start your studies you may have to read several recommended books or textbooks for each module.
+Most of these can be borrowed from the University Library.
+If you would like to buy these, they may cost up to £60 each.

 If your final year includes a major project, there could be cost for transport or accommodation related to your research activities.
 The amount will depend on the project you choose.

-If you take a placement year or study abroad year, tuition fees for that year are as follows:
+If you take a placement year or study abroad year, tuition fees for 2025/26 are as follows:

-- UK/Channel Islands and Isle of Man students – £1,385 a year (may be subject to annual increase)
+- UK/Channel Islands and Isle of Man students – £1,430 a year (may be subject to annual increase)

-- EU students – £1,385 a year, including Transition Scholarship (may be subject to annual increase)
+- EU students – £1,430 a year (including EU Scholarship - may be subject to annual increase)

 - International students – £2,875 a year (subject to annual increase)

-To start this course in 2025, apply through UCAS.
+To start this course in 2026, apply through UCAS.
 You'll need:

 - the UCAS course code – GG13